Abigail0411/LITA-CAPSTONE-SALES-DATA-PROJECT/README.md

 ## 6. The Top 5 Customers by their purchase amount - SQL
 ![Screenshot (80)](https://github.com/user-attachments/assets/d1590985-69fe-40ae-abf3-86846da7484c)

-## 7. Number of sales transactions in each region - SQL

-## 8. The percentage of total sales contributed by each region-SQL
+## 7. The percentage of total sales contributed by each region-SQL

 ## 9. The products with no sales in the last quarter